jsquyres/ompi/docs/faq/building-mpi-apps.rst

 Can I build 100% static MPI applications?
 -----------------------------------------

-.. caution:: Fully static linking is not for the weak, and it is not
+.. caution:: Fully static linking is not for the meek, and it is not
              recommended.
 But it is possible, with some caveats.

 #.
 You must have static libraries available for *everything* that your